 Real property encompasses both the tangible aspects of real estate and the intangible rights that come with ownership.
 This broader scope makes real property a vital part of long-term investment strategies.

-Owners can leverage real property for its potential to appreciate in value and generate steady rental income, though it also requires ongoing maintenance and adherence to various regulatory standards.
+They can leverage real property for its potential to appreciate in value and generate steady rental income, though it also requires ongoing maintenance and adherence to various regulatory standards.

 Comparing Real Estate and Real Property